Know thy leather

 Lookout for the small "dimples" on the surface of the leather.
 Pigskin is known for its 3-dots pattern – randomly scattered, slanting and see-through.
 The spots too, appear knobby and grainy on the leather surface.
 Pigskin suede is also softer, to the touch than cow suede.

-Do you use pigskin?
+Do we use pigskin?

 No, we DO NOT use any pig lining/ pig skin in the making of our shoes.
 We take pride in our quality policy.
 With process transparency, every partner in our supply chain has shown strict adherence to our quality standards and product requirements.